 10. Keep your CV updated

-Finally, it’s crucial to review your CV on a regular basis and add any new skills or experience that are missing.
-For example, if you’ve just done some volunteering or work experience, make sure they're on there – potential employers are always impressed with candidates who go the extra mile to boost their own skills and expertise.
+Finally, it’s crucial to review your CV regularly and add any new skills or experience that are missing.
+For example, if you’ve just done some volunteering or work experience, make sure they're on there – potential employers are always impressed with candidates who go the extra mile to boost their skills and expertise.

 Main Image: Shutterstock